-20. Are Federal collaborators (e.g., a USGS scientist) allowed to be included in applications if the submitting entity is a state university?
+19. Are Federal collaborators (e.g., a USGS scientist) allowed to be included in applications if the submitting entity is a state university?

-Yes.
-However, CIG funding cannot be used to support salary, benefits, or travel of a Federal employee.
+Yes, but they cannot be in the budget.
+CIG funding cannot be used to support salary, benefits, or travel of a Federal employee.
 In addition, federal salaries cannot be used as in-kind matching funds for the CIG project.
 An employee providing non-federal match through their work hours cannot be supported from a federal grant, such as a State Extension Agent paid from federal funding.
+Federal involvement should be clarified with a support letter.

-21. How is funding allocated across the priority areas in the NFO?
+20. How is funding allocated across the priority areas in the NFO?